koenbok/Framer/readme.md

 #### Known Issues

 - Rotation issues with a low z-index cause drawing issues.
-- Animation perf in some versions of Chrome seems less good than Framer 2.
+- Animation perf in some versions of Chrome seems less good than Framer 2 (maybe fixed)
+- The blur (and likely other filter properties) are kind of broken on Chrome

 #### Plans